Merged Four Dirac Points at the Critical Interlayer Distance in Commensurately Twisted Bilayer Graphene: the Origin of

-On the other hand, the velocity of the upper band depends on the interlayer distance as the reversed V-shaped cusp around $d_z/a \sim 1.166$ in the case of $(m_1, m_2)=(9,8)$ (see Fig.~\ref{figvvsdz98109}~(a)), which is also seen in the case of $m_1 \leq 9$, $m_2=m_1-1$ (see Fig.~\ref{figfigvelocity}).
-The reversed V-shaped cusp dependence can be understood as follows.
-When the interlayer distance is close to the peak ($d_z/a \approx 1.166$) there exit other Dirac points on the lines of $\Gamma$-K-M in the extended zone scheme of Brillouin zone.
+On the other hand, the velocity of the upper band depends on the interlayer distance as the reversed V-shaped cusp around $d_z/a \sim 1.166$ in the case of $(m_1, m_2)=(9,8)$ (orange curve in Fig.~\ref{figvvsdz98109}~(a)), which is also seen in the case of $m_1 \leq 9$, $m_2=m_1-1$ (see Fig.~\ref{figfigvelocity}).
+The reversed V-shaped cusp can be understood as follows.
+When the interlayer distance is close to the critaical value ($d_{zc}/a \approx 1.166$ in the case of $(m_1,m_2)=(9,8)$) there exit other Dirac points on the lines of $\Gamma$-K-M in the extended zone scheme of Brillouin zone (See Fig.~\ref{schematicfig}).
 When $d_z/a \lesssim 1.166$ or $d_z/a \gtrsim 1.166$, three Dirac points exist near K point, as shown in Fig.~\ref{figfigband98} (a), (b) and (d).
 The Dirac points move as shown in Fig.~\ref{figfigkvsdz}.
-At $d_z/a \approx 1.166$ four Dirac points (three moving Dirac points and one fixed Dirac point) meet at K point (Fig.~\ref{figfigband98} (c)), and at $d_z/a \approx 1.1704$ two moving Dirac point merge at M point and they disappear at $d_z/a \gtrsim 1.1704$.
+At $d_z/a =d_{zc}/a \approx 1.166$ four Dirac points (three moving Dirac points and one fixed Dirac point) meet at K point (Fig.~\ref{figfigband98} (c)), and at $d_z/a \approx 1.1704$ two moving Dirac point merge at M point and they disappear at $d_z/a \gtrsim 1.1704$.